matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Allow default access scope**

-- The default access scope is very limited:
+- The default access scope very limited:
     - Read-only access to storage.
     - Access to Cloud Logging and Monitoring.